-Every 21 October in the British Virgin Islands is a public holiday known as Saint Ursula’s Day.
+Every 21 October in the British Virgin Islands was a public holiday known as Saint Ursula’s Day.
 The day celebrates the discovery and naming of the Virgin Islands by Christopher Columbus.
-He called them “Saint Ursula and Her 11,000 Virgins.”
+He called them “Saint Ursula and Her 11,000 Virgins”.
+As of 2021, Saint Ursula’s Day is no longer a public holiday.

 |2020||23 Oct||Fri||St Ursula's Day|